BJTMastermind/MCPI-Parser/README.md

 # Minecraft: Pi Edition Parser

-A small libary for parsing and creating Minecraft: Pi Edition world files.
+A small libary for parsing and creating Minecraft: Pi Edition world files.<br>

+ *\*This library could also be used for old Minecraft: Pocket Edition 0.2.0 - 0.8.2 world files.\**

 ## How To Use

-* Download `MCPI-Parser-v<version>.jar` from [Releases](https://github.com/BJTMastermind/MCPI-Parser/issues) tab.
+* Download `MCPI-Parser-v<version>.jar` from [Releases](https://github.com/BJTMastermind/MCPI-Parser/releases) tab.
 * Add the library into your project.
 * Import `me.bjtmastermind.mcpi_parser.<ChunksDatParser|EntitiesDatParser>` to use.